100 Films to Watch Before the Collapse

 - Morris, Chris.
 The Day Today / Brass Eye.

-One of the godfathers of Belly Up!
+One of the godfathers (and admirers) of Belly Up!
 Morris did more than a thousand Chomskys to dismantle the omni-pornographic media-system and the bizarre dreamworld it is founded on.

 4 Lions is good too.